 Every year, the Department of Health and Human Services Office of Inspector General (OIG) conducts healthcare fraud investigations which often result in significant amounts of money returned to HHS along with interest and penalties.
 The results of the 2018 investigation showed that more than 600 defendants in 58 federal districts were charged with participating in fraud schemes involving about $2 billion in losses to Medicare and Medicaid.

 The objective of the investigations is to protect Medicare and Medicaid and deter fraud — sending a strong signal that theft from these taxpayer-funded programs will not be tolerated.

-Additionally, honest mistakes to erroneous billings (as mentioned in our previous article) and wasteful diagnostics tests contribute to a diverse and complex FWA (fraud, waste and abuse) landscape which is currently alive and in good health, pun intended.
+Additionally, honest mistakes to erroneous billings (as mentioned in our previous article) and wasteful diagnostics tests contribute to a diverse and complex fraud, waste and abuse (FWA) landscape which is currently alive and in good health, pun intended.

 As a consequence of the different types of FWA, premiums and out-of-pocket expenses for consumers go up as well as benefits or coverage are reduced.
-For employers -private and government alike- health care FWA increases the cost of providing insurance benefits to employees and, in turn, increases the overall cost of doing business.
+For employers-private and government, health care FWA increases the cost of providing insurance benefits to employees raising the overall cost of doing business.

-In Medicaid and Medicare this problem is so ubiquitous that the Office of Inspector General of the U.S. Department of Health and Human Services provides an online training course to discuss the laws against health care fraud, for example:
+The FWA problem in Medicaid and Medicare is so pervasive that the Office of Inspector General of the U.S. Department of Health and Human Services, provides an online training course to discuss the laws against health care fraud, for example: